A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Numerical discretization

 \subsection{Software implementation}

 The ILE approach has been implemented in the open-source IBAMR software \cite{ibamr}, a C++ framework for FSI modeling using immersed formulations.
 IBAMR provides support for large-scale simulations through the use of distributed-memory parallelism and adaptive mesh refinement (AMR).
 IBAMR relies on other open-source software libraries, including SAMRAI \cite{samrai, hornung2002managing}, PETSc \cite{petsc-web-page}, \textit{hypre} \cite{hypre,falgout2002hypre}, and \texttt{libMesh} \cite{Kirk:2006:LCL:1230680.1230693}.
 For example, mesh handling tools in \textit{libMesh} allows for the use of separate data structures for the volumetric and the corresponding surface structural meshes throughout the entire computation by storing the so-called \emph{interior parent} elements.
+All the capabilities of the present approach and benchmark examples are included in the IBAMR software framework, version 0.11.0 or newer.